-On the Eurasian subcontinent a chaos of water formed tributaries that merged into the great Indus River that ran to the Indian Ocean.
+On the Eurasian subcontinent a chaos of water from the mountainous north formed tributaries that merged into the great Indus River and ran to the Indian Ocean.
 Around 6000 BCE, a nomadic herding people settled west of the Indus River.
 They domesticated sheep, goats and cows and water buffalo.
 Within the next couple of thousand years they were living in small houses built with adobe brick.
 They were growing barley and wheat using sickles with flint blades, and soon they began using bronze.

 Across centuries, climate change brought an abundance of rain.
 And, on the plains alongside the Indus River, jungles grew that were inhabited by crocodiles, rhinos, tigers, buffalo and elephants.
 By 2600 BCE a civilization as grand as that in Mesopotamia and Egypt had arisen in the Indus Valley.
 Seventy or more cities were built, some of them on top of buried old towns, and by 230 BCE there was trading with Mesopotamia.
 One of the cities was Harappa, considered the center of what today is called Harappan civilization.
 It had a written language that was partly phonetic and partly ideographic.
 It had a system of weights and measures, using arithmetic with decimals.
 People made cotton cloth and manufactured pottery.
 And like others they had religious figurines.